-Bayik also accused “the colonialist fascist Turkish state," in particular the government of Erdogan and Devlet Bahceli, chairman of the Nationalist Action Party (MHP, or Gray Wolves), of "constantly hatching conspiracies and plans to disband our movement."
+Bayik also accused “the colonialist fascist Turkish state," in particular the government of Erdogan and Devlet Bahceli, chairman of the Nationalist Movement Party (MHP, or Gray Wolves), of "constantly hatching conspiracies and plans to disband our movement."

 "They want to include southern forces in this, namely forces like the KDP and the PUK [Patriotic Union of Kurdistan, in Iraq].
 They even have their own special organizations outside of the KDP and the PUK," he said.